JmfanBU/ReachNNStar/README.md

     <em>Table 1: Comparison with ReachNN</em>
 </p>

+## User Manual

+We provide a example usage to illustrate how to define a NNCS and run verification with ReachNN.
+Details are included in [ReachNNStar_Usage.pdf](https://github.com/JmfanBU/ReachNNStar/blob/master/ReachNNStar_Usage.pdf)

 ## Running Examples

 NOTE: All the capitalized word is the input argument and has no suffix.